Decomposition of the task

 When should I use decomposition?

 Usually, you can make a separate project with tasks to prepare data and check performers' responses.
-You can also divide a task's main part into several projects sometimes.
+Sometimes you can also divide the main part of a task into several projects.

 Preparing data within a separate project